Detroit-Free-Press/Parcel-data/README.md

 # Contact and questions?
 E-mail Kristi Tanner at ktanner@freepress.com with questions about the data or to ask about reuse.
-Also, consider buying a [digital subscription](https://cm.freep.com/specialoffer?utm_medium=github&utm_campaign=impact).